RedCommander735/Untis-Messenger-Archive/README.md

 # An archiver tool for your webuntis messenger chats before the servers get taken down

+Current format: v2

 To archive chats, run main.py
 If you also want to archive any files, run download_files.py after running main.py

+Run migrate format if you've done your file downloading with v1

 ## TODO
 -